Our founder Casey Tanner wrote a book!

 Relationships can thrive without sexual desire.

-Lauren shared that, “sexual desire is not necessary to have a beautiful, meaningful, deep, connecting relationship.”
+Lauren shared that, “sexual desire is not necessary to have a beautiful, meaningful, deep, and connected relationship.”

 Desire, while important for some, isn’t the only way we connect with our partners, and it’s not a requirement for a happy, fulfilling relationship.
 Lauren sees it all the time—particularly in Mixed Orientation Relationships (MOREs), where partners may have different sexual orientations.
 For example, an asexual person might be in a relationship with someone who experiences a higher level of sexual attraction and desire.
 And yet, their relationship can still be full of love, joy, and deep connection.